sean-halpin/betfair_stream_api_rust/README.md

 - Split code into seperate modules
 - Add Tests
 - Add Travis build pipline
-- Helimify for Kubernetes deployment
+- Helmify for Kubernetes deployment
 - Configure Mongo Replica Set for Redundancy & access to the `Change Stream`
 - Forward the change stream events to Kafka as a messaging layer to enable multiple consumers.